jeongeun980906/Lerobot-MujoCo-Custom-Policy-Tutorial/README.md

 ## Others

-### Data collection with leader arm
+### Data collection with the leader arm
-First, launch the ros2 package from ROBOTIS to turn on the leader.
+First, launch the ROS2 package from ROBOTIS to turn on the leader.
 This requires ROS2.
 ```
 ros2 launch open_manipulator_bringup hardware_y_leader.launch.py
 ```